 Liz has a BA and an MA in English Literature from the University of Oregon.
 She enjoys going to restaurants, baking, cooking, reading, exploring Portland neighborhoods, and spending time with family and friends.

 Chariti Li Montez

-Chariti serves as Senior Advisor to Commissioner Ryan and is the liaison to the Bureau of Development Services and the Portland Housing Bureau.
+Chariti previously served as Senior Advisor to Commissioner Ryan and as the liaison to the Bureau of Development Services and the Portland Housing Bureau, and currently serves as Project Manager for the Streets to Stability effort—Chariti is leading Commissioner Ryan's effort to build six Safe Rest Villages before the end of 2021.
 Chariti has worked for the City of Portland since 2010.
 Most recently she led the City’s food security efforts in response to COVID-19 and managed the Portland Parks & Recreation’s Summer Free For All programs, including Free Lunch + Play, Concerts and Movies in the Park, and the Washington Park Summer Festival.
 Chariti is passionate about the arts, equity, and placemaking.

 Chariti enjoys earthen architecture, playing Mexican folk music, growing flowers, and spending time with friends and family in Mexico.
 She received a Bachelor of Arts in Sustainability Studies from The Evergreen State College.